 Understand Fill Power

-Fill power is a measurement used in down products, including down comforters.
+Fill power is a measurement used in down products, including comforters.
 According to HGTV, a buyer purchasing a down comforter should understand what fill power is before they make their final purchase.
 Fill power is measured by sitting a calibrated weight on one ounce of down.
 Where the weight rests after one minute determines the fill power.
 The higher the fill power, the better the ability to retain warmth.
 See our video to learn more!